 I just wrote about the Southwest Rapid Rewards credit cards offered by Chase.
-And now I’ll share a bit more about the Chase Sapphire Preferred and Chase Sapphire Reserve credit cards.
+And now I’ll share a bit more about the Chase Sapphire Preferred Card and Chase Sapphire Reserve Card.

 Chase Sapphire credit cards are fantastic because:

-- You earn Ultimate Rewards points, which have a ton of great transfer partners including *United Airlines*, Southwest Airlines, Korean Air, British Airways, and Singapore Airlines.
+- You earn Ultimate Rewards points, which have a ton of great transfer partners including *United Airlines*, Southwest Airlines, British Airways, and Singapore Airlines.

 - Both cards offer generous category bonuses for spending on travel and dining.

-First, let’s start with the Chase Sapphire Preferred (CSP) card, which I suggest in my “I’m Nervous” credit card combination.
+First, let’s start with the Chase Sapphire Preferred Card (CSP), which I suggest in my “I’m Nervous” credit card combination.
 Overall, the CSP card is great for a number of reasons:

 - No foreign transaction fees